Canon F-1: Viewfinders

 Like most professional 35 mm cameras of the 1970s, the F-1 had interchangeable viewfinders.
 To remove the viewfinder, one depressed the two small buttons at the rear sides of the finder, and slid the finder toward the back of the camera (or depress one button on the bottom of the Speed Finder).

 The camera shipped with a standard pentaprism finder, called an "eye-level finder" by Canon.

 Other finders available included a waist-level finder, Speed Finder, Booster T finder, and Servo EE finder.

-The waist-level finder was patterned after the design of waist-level finders common on medium format cameras.
+The waist-level finder was patterned after the design of waist-level finders common to medium format SLR and TLR cameras.
 It had a pop-up hood to shield the focusing screen from stray light, as well as a magnifier to help with critical focusing.
 The waist-level finder did not allow the metering information to be seen.

 The Speed Finder had a rotation feature.
 This had an arrangement of prisms such that it could be swivelled between eye-level and waist-level positions.
 It also allowed the entire finder image to be viewed from 60 millimeters away and was suggested for use when wearing goggles or anything else that could prevent the user from placing the eyepiece right up to their eye.
 It allowed full metering.